There are plenty of words that come to mind when people bring up Nerf guns: fun, powerful, fast––but is safe one of them?

 It goes without saying that this tragedy would have been prevented had the little boy and his sister been using protective eyewear while playing with their Nerf weapons; in fact, that’s something that Hasbro––the makers of Nerf––strongly recommend and even market.

-Frankly, everyone who is using Nerf guns––young and old alike––should be putting on protective eyewear before they play.
+Frankly, everyone who is using Nerf guns––young children and old alike––should be putting on protective eyewear before they play.
 It falls into the same category as buckling up in the car or putting on a helmet when biking.

-Are Nerf Guns too Powerful?
+2. Are Nerf Guns Safe?
+Are They Too Powerful?

 Generally, unless a Nerf gun has been modified to be more powerful than it would normally be, it shouldn’t be powerful enough to leave welts on skin as long as it’s being used correctly.
 The main injuries that come from Nerf guns are eye-related, and as we’ve mentioned, that can be avoided easily with the use of protective eyewear.